-Most organizations have defaulted to the traditional collaboration tools: many conference calls and long emails between business owners and data scientists.
+Most organizations have defaulted to the traditional collaboration tools: frequent conference calls and long emails.
 But while this is adequate for transferring higher level context, it does not scale well with the increasing complexity of data and systems.
 Legacy working models cannot keep up with today’s new datasets, with dozens or even hundreds of dimensions.

 Einblick was designed to natively support this kind of data science collaboration.
 We discuss our approach more fully in a prior post, but key features include:

 - A live co-working canvas allows for data scientists and business owners to collaborate live in a single environment.

 - Data science collaboration stops being an asynchronous process where context setting happens separately from output creation.